 Most people are concerned about the sustainability of the products they buy and use in their day-to-day lives.
 They appreciate knowing that the businesses they patronize have the same regard for the environment that they do.

-In addition, our infused wood products carry the FSC seal.
+Our acrylic infused wood products are available as FSC Certified by request under license code FSC-C100512.
 This seal certifies that the wood has been sustainably sourced from ethical harvesters who avoid illegally harvested wood or the use of trees harvested in violation of traditional and civil rights.
 The wood used does not come from forests where conservation values are threatened by management activities or forests being converted to plantations or non- forest use.
 It also certifies avoidance of forests where genetically modified trees are planted.
 In short, it shows concern for the health of the forests and woodlands.